This policy applies to all staff, Trustees and volunteers of Gateshead Carers Association. The data covered by the confidentiality policy includes:

 If any party concerned has a sensory or physical impairment, efforts should be made to ensure that all aspects of this policy and exchanges between parties are understood.

 Significant breaches of this policy will be handled under Gateshead Carers Association disciplinary procedures.

 All staff and volunteers will be given a copy of the policy when they join Gateshead Carers Association and will sign the confidentiality statement that they will abide by this policy.
 Gateshead Carers Association will ensure that all staff and volunteers are trained in the application of this policy.

-The policy will be reviewed in July 2013 by the Chief Officer and approved by the Board of Trustees.
+The policy will be reviewed annually by the Chief Executive Officer and approved by the Board of Trustees.
 It will also be reviewed in response to changes in relevant legislation, contractual arrangements, good practice or in response to an identified failing in its effectiveness.